Top Tips for Calming an IBS Flare-Up

 Over-the-Counter Meds For Relief

-Irritable bowel OTC medication can help manage symptoms like bloating, diarrhea, and constipation.
+Over-the-counter remedies for irritable bowel syndrome (IBS) can help manage symptoms like bloating, diarrhea, and constipation.
 Common options include:

 • Anti-diarrheal medications like loperamide (Imodium)